 It was followed by another exciting activity, the White Water Kayaking.
 The length of the Tibiao River is perfect for great action and adventure for it is ideal for until grade three to four categories of white water rafting/kayaking.
 Secured with the life vest and kayak helmet, a basic kayaking lesson was instructed for safety procedures before ravaging the agitated waters of the river.

-I enjoy kayaking so it wasn’t a difficulty anymore to paddle and control the direction of the kayak.
-Before we were permitted to proceed beyond the learning area, all facilitators went on their respective spots for the first grade of rapids to assist us.
-I went first and the first grade sort of gratified my lust for intense adventure.
+I enjoy kayaking so it wasn’t a difficult anymore to paddle and control the direction of the kayak.
+Before we were permitted to proceed beyond the learning area, all facilitators went in their respective spots for the first grade of rapids to assist us.
+I went first and the first-grade sort of gratified my lust for intense adventure.
 Everytime the facilitators shout at me to row on the rapids, I just raise my paddle and enjoy the current of the river.
 It was exhilarating but I wanted more.

 Sunset in Tiguis Beach